 All of her concerns came to mind when Camille heard Becky, a domestic violence survivor, share her story on New Day Northwest.
-After listening to Becky, Camille finally had the words to describe what was happening in her relationship: emotional abuse; financial abuse; domestic violence.
+After listening to Becky, Camille finally had the words to describe what was happening in her relationship: emotional abuse, financial abuse, and domestic violence.
 Supported with that knowledge, Camille reached out to LifeWire for help.

 Last October, the #MeToo movement captured the internet’s attention.
 From actresses to politicians and domestic laborers to college students, people began sharing their personal experiences with sexual harassment, sexual assault, and domestic violence.
 Through their brave actions, survivors have opened the door to change.
 Powerful individuals are losing jobs, companies are revising harassment policies, and survivors like Camille are learning where they can get help.